Radio Resource Management for Cellular-Connected UAV: A Learning Approach: System Model and Problem Formulation

 The 3-dimensional (3D) locations of each DUE, each ground BS and each GUE are denoted as $\vec{q}_{u}=(x_{u},y_{u},h_{u})$, $\vec{q}_{b}=(x_{b},y_{b},z_{b})$ and $\vec{q}_{g}=(x_{g},y_{g},0)$, respectively.
-For simplicity and without loss of generality, the flying altitude of each DUE is assumed universally as $h_{u}=h$ and the height of each BS's antenna is set identically as $z_{b}=z$, where $h\gg z$ always holds in the considered model.
-Each DUE is supposed to reach its destination $\vec{q}_{u}(D)$ from predefined initial location $\vec{q}_{u}(I)$ with time duration $T_{u}$.\footnote{For specific DUE $u\in\mathcal{U}$, the flying duration $T_{u}$ is determined by its predefined trajectory and velocity.
-Besides, the RB allocation and beamforming design are independent of trajectories, which means that the proposed solution is suitable for arbitrary trajectory.
-Therefore, trajectory planning task is not included in this paper.}
+For simplicity and without loss of generality, the flying altitude of each DUE is assumed universally as $h_{u}=h$ and the height of each BS's antenna is set identically as $z_{b}=z$, where $h\gg z$ stands.
+Each DUE is supposed to reach its destination $\vec{q}_{u}(D)$ from predefined initial location $\vec{q}_{u}(I)$ with time cost $T_{u}$.\footnote{The application of UAVs as DUEs corresponds to various use cases, inter alia, cargo delivery and aerial inspection, where DUEs have to maintain solid connectivity with terrestrial BSs for accomplishing their respective missions \cite{zeng2021simultaneous}, especially for enabling BVRLoS piloting \cite{wu2021comprehensive}.
+For specific DUE $u\in\mathcal{U}$, the flying duration $T_{u}$ is determined by its trajectory and velocity.}